navcoin/NavHub/content/news/2018-11-16-the-navcoin-community-fund-is-live.md

 It also has a number of tools that make it easy to create proposals, submit payment requests, and vote on proposals.

-The other alternative to viewing proposals is the [NavExplorer website](https://www.navexplorer.com/community-fund/proposals/pending).
+Another great alternative to viewing proposals in the fund is the [NavExplorer website](https://www.navexplorer.com/community-fund/proposals/pending).